americanexpress/one-app/docs/api/server/Environment-Variables.md

 * ✅ Development

 When set, One App will emit OpenTelemetry traces over GRPC to the configured endpoint.
-See the [OpenTlemetry documentation](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/#otel_exporter_otlp_traces_endpoint) for more information.
+See the [OpenTelemetry documentation](https://opentelemetry.io/docs/concepts/sdk-configuration/otlp-exporter-configuration/#otel_exporter_otlp_traces_endpoint) for more information.

 **Shape**